xtinzi/cucumber_entersekt_example/README.md

-Verify it is working by opening a terminal and typing 'chromedriver'.
+Verify it is working by typing 'chromedriver' in the terminal.
 You should see:

     [me@computer ~]$ chromedriver
     Starting ChromeDriver (v2.10) on port 9515
     Only local connections are allowed.

-If all seems OK, Ctrl+C to get rid of that, and carry on:
+then:

     git clone https://github.com/xtinzi/cucumber_entersekt_example.git
     cd cucumber_entersekt_example